Deduplication Frequently Asked Questions

 - Daily full backups of databases and e-mail

-Up to 16 weeks worth of your weekly fulls plus 2 weeks of your dailies
+Up to 16 weeks of weekly fulls plus 2 weeks of dailies

 Up to 75 copies of your daily fulls